noahgolmant/news-aggregator/README.md

 Use the "-c" flag to get a count of the total number of articles.
 The "-p" flag gets a list of the unique publisher domain names used.

 # To-Do
-- Memoize tf-idf calculation for a given corpus
-- Create flat-file storage for vectorized document data
 - Pipeline document processing routine to asynchronously RSS poll, filter article text, and vectorize documents
 - Apply PCA dimension reduction to get 2D/3D visualization of article relatedness and clustering